igotnextofficial/IGNFrontend/notes.md

 ### High Priority
     - [] protect register-mentor page so only admin can access
     - [] set up forgot password
-    - [x] Add specialties list for mentors.
-    - [] Learn more underneath the mentor card should link to the mentor profile page which will include the fee they charge.
     - [] set up 404 page
     - [] Add calendly or some sort of scheduling system for mentors, check google api
-    - [] genre list needs to be set up on the backend so when a user is pulled in so is the genre i can handle this on the shieldAuthService.
     - [] Artist edit profile should show a count so users know how long their bio can be and the like.
     - [] make sure all forms are submitting their data correctly